ciren/benchmarks/README.md

 // res5: Jet[Double] = (5.0 + [2.0, 4.0]h)

 val z = (a, b)
 ackley2(z)
 // res7: Jet[Double] = (-191.2527797034299 + [1.7106168652106453, 3.4212337304212905]h)
 ```

+## Thanks

+To [@andyfaff](https://github.com/andyfaff) for providing information and corrections on many of the benchmark functions.